briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

     software, financial instruments associated with computers, other documents associated with computers, or copies of the documents, whether in machine or human readable form, trade secrets, trademarks, copyrights, patents, and property protected by a trademark, copyright, or patent.
-“Financial instruments associated with computers” include, but are not limited to, checks, drafts, warrants, money orders, notes of indebtedness, certificates of deposit, letters of credit, bills of credit or debit cards, financial transaction authorization mechanisms, marketable securities, or any computer system representations of any of them.
+"Financial instruments associated with computers" include, but are not limited to, checks, drafts, warrants, money orders, notes of indebtedness, certificates of deposit, letters of credit, bills of credit or debit cards, financial transaction authorization mechanisms, marketable securities, or any computer system representations of any of them.

-    2. _(2)_ As used in this section, “trade secret” has the same meaning as in Ohio R.C.
-1333.61, and “telecommunications service” and “information service” have the same meanings as in Ohio R.C.
+    2. _(2)_ As used in this section, "trade secret" has the same meaning as in Ohio R.C.
+1333.61, and "telecommunications service" and "information service" have the same meanings as in Ohio R.C.
 2913.01.

-    3. _(3)_ As used in this section, “cable television service”, “computer”, “computer software”, “computer system”, “computer network”, “data”, and “telecommunications device” have the same meanings as in Ohio R.C.
+    3. _(3)_ As used in this section, "cable television service", "computer", "computer software", "computer system", "computer network", "data", and "telecommunications device" have the same meanings as in Ohio R.C.
 2913.01.

 11. _(k)_ "Law enforcement officer" means any of the following: